-Qualified conservation contributions of property used in agriculture or livestock production.
-If the corporation is a qualified farmer or rancher (farm income is more than 50% of gross income), attach a statement to Schedule K-1 that shows the shareholder's pro rata share of qualified conservation contributions of property used in agriculture or livestock production (or available for such production).
-Do not include these contributions in the amounts reported in box 12 of Schedule K-1 because shareholders must separately determine if they qualify for the 50% or 100% AGI limitation for these contributions.
+Contributions (100%) (code G).
+If the corporation is a qualified farmer or rancher (farm income is more than 50% of gross income), enter qualified conservation contributions of property used in agriculture or livestock production (or available for such production).
 The contribution must be subject to a restriction that the property remain available for such production.
 See section 170(b) for details.